PenFed Credit Union: 2022 Student Loan Refinance Review

 PenFederal Credit Union — PenFed for short — offers student loan refinancing to individuals across all 50 states.

 PenFed offers many repayment options, including a solution for married couples that allows them to consolidate their collective student loan debt into a single loan that they can work together to repay.

-Read on to learn more about refinancing your student loans with PenFed.
+Read on to learn more about refinancing your medical school loans with PenFed.

 PenFed student loan refinance details

 PenFed offers both fixed and variable interest rates these loans come in terms of five, eight, twelve, and fifteen years and can provide borrowers with $7,500-$300,000 in loans.
 Additionally, if payments are missed, late fees equal to 20% of the interest portion will apply after five days of non-payment with a minimum fee of $5 and a maximum fee of $25.